09 June 2012

 Heinrich Felix Erich Kaiser-Titz was born in Berlin in 1875.
 Being the son of an architect, he had professional training as a metalsmith.
 He worked as a mason, carpenter, and foreman in construction.

 His first stage acting engagements had him travel all over Northern Germany: Lübeck, Kolberg, Hannover and Bremen.
 In 1906 he returned to Berlin and worked at the Neue Theater, and subsequently, in 1909, 1913 and 1926 at the Deutsche Theater under the direction of Max Reinhardt.
-He played such roles as Jack Brown in William Somerset Maugham’s 'Freund Jack' (Jack Straw), as Abrezkow in Leo Tolstoi’s 'Der lebende Leichnam' (Zhivoi Trup), as Bazaine in Franz Werfel’s 'Juarez und Maximilian', as well as in the Carl Sternheim comedies 'Die Sünde' and 'Bürger Schippel'.
+He played such roles as Jack Brown in William Somerset Maugham’s 'Freund Jack' (Jack Straw), Abrezkow in Leo Tolstoi’s 'Der lebende Leichnam' (Zhivoi Trup), and Bazaine in Franz Werfel’s 'Juarez und Maximilian', as well as in the Carl Sternheim comedies 'Die Sünde' and 'Bürger Schippel'.

+In 1911 Kaiser-Titz had his film debut in the short Das gefährliche Alter/The Dangerous Age (Adolf Gärtner, 1911).
+Between 1913 and 1915 he worked for producer Oskar Messter as a partner of early German film star Henny Porten in films often directed by Curt A. Stark or Rudolph Biebrach.
 Soon he showed that he was one of the most gifted actors of the German early silent film.
-During the First World War, the public knew him as the elegant detective Engelbert Fox, in a series of films directed by Richard Oswald, such as the two-part film Der Fund im Neubau/The finding in the new building (Richard Oswald, 1915).
+During the First World War, the public knew him as the elegant detective Engelbert Fox, in a series of films directed by Richard Oswald, such as the two-part film Der Fund im Neubau/The Finding in the New Building (Richard Oswald, 1915).

 Kaiser-Titz played probably his most important role in the film adaptation of the opera Hoffmanns Erzählungen/Tales of Hoffmann (Richard Oswald, 1916), in which the actor played E. T. A. Hoffmann himself.
 He personified the legendary detective Sherlock Holmes in Dr. MacDonalds Sanatorium (Willy Zeyn, 1916).
-Kaiser-Titz also played the character of Phantomas in four films of Greenbaum-Film: Ramara (1916), Die Erbe von ‘Het Steen’/The heritage of ‘Het Steen’ (1917), Das Nachtgespräch/The night conversation (1917), and Die Glocken der Katharinenkirche/The bells of St. Catherine's Church (1918).
+Kaiser-Titz also played the character of Phantomas in four films of Greenbaum-Film: Ramara (1916), Die Erbe von ‘Het Steen’/The Heritage of ‘Het Steen’ (1917), Das Nachtgespräch/The Night Conversation (1917), and Die Glocken der Katharinenkirche/The Bells of St. Catherine's Church (1918).
 The series was probably inspired by the popular Gaumont serial Fantomas.

-He acted for instance in the intriguing Ellen Richter vehicle Das Bacchanal des Todes/The Bacchanal of death (Richard Eichberg, 1917), found at the Netherlands Filmmuseum (now EYE Filmmuseum) some years ago.
+In the late 1910s Kaiser-Titz also often acted opposite several female stars of the era, such as Ellen Richter, Mady Christians, Lotte Neumann, Ressel Orla, and Hedda Vernon.
+He acted for instance in the intriguing Ellen Richter vehicle Das Bacchanal des Todes/The Bacchanal of Death (Richard Eichberg, 1917), found at the Netherlands Filmmuseum (now Eye Filmmuseum) some years ago.
 In this film, Richter plays the dancer Lona who has the wife of painter Alexander Andrea (Kaiser-Titz) killed.
 The killer (Werner Krauss) threatens Lona to tell Andrea all if she doesn’t marry him, so she throws herself off a cliff.
 Dying in Andrea’s arms, she asks him to forgive.

 Hedda Vernon in Das Todesgeheimnis (1918)